uhm-descartes/uhm-descartes.github.io/README.md

 <img src="README-screenshots/gitpod-10.png"/>

-Please select "Commit and Push".
+Please select "Commit and Sync".

 If you now go to the "Actions" tab of the GitHub repository page, you'll see that GitHub is now building the site: